What is GDPR?

-There are new rights for people to access the information that companies hold about them, obligations for better data management for businesses, and a new regime of fines.
-Organisations must be much more explicit in telling individuals what data will be held about them, and how it will be used before they submit it.
+The General Data Protection Regulation gives new rights for people to access the information that companies hold about them, obligations for better data management for businesses, and a new regime of fines.
+Organisations must be much more explicit in telling individuals what data will be held about them and how it will be used before they submit it.
 Of particular note, is that candidates will have the right to request the information be deleted at any time.
 The information is extensive, and we advise your organisation undertakes a detailed review of this legislation to prepare accordingly.

 How can Jobtrain help?